dreamsmasher/site-haskell-source/drafts/2022-07-04-gender-reflections.md

 I felt the side-effects of spiro HARD.
 My brain was basically a pile of mush for months.
 It was hard to code, or get anything productive done at all.
 That's partially why this site hasn't been updated in a while.

 It was around this time that my parents found some of my old hormone bottles in my old room, and the fallout was BAD.
 I mentioned that my mom didn't have a great reaction when I first came out to them - they basically asked me at the time to keep my identity a secret from the rest of the family.
 This is why I waited so desperately to move out before starting to present femme full-time.
 All my fears about making my parents ashamed basically came true.
-It didn't matter to them how I felt.
-That I was probably going to end up killing myself in a few years if I had to keep living that charade.
+It didn't matter to them how I felt, or that I was probably going to end up killing myself in a few years if I had to keep living that charade.
 They were more worried about how they would come across to everyone.
 How my queerness made them look bad.
 How it reflected poorly on them as parents, for raising a boy so poorly that he failed as a male entirely.

 In between me coming out and that moment, we didn't talk about transition once.
 They probably felt that by ignoring the issue, it would disappear.
 That my coming-out to them was on a random impulse, just a weird, isolated moment.